 A managed remote executive assistant service can hire executive assistants without adding any management or HR overhead.

 Plenty of virtual assistant agencies match you with freelancers or independent contractors.
 But when you hire an independent contractor, you are responsible for training, managing, and supervising the assistants’ work.
+The assistants you're outsourcing to aren't full-time employees of the agency.

 With a managed remote executive assistant service, you hire a company, not a group of individuals, one at a time.